sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/docs/ide_setup.md

 ### Basic Environment Setup

 To use Tailwind CSS in your environment you can use one of the provided [starter](./starters) projects.

+### Obsolete Extensions

+If you don't want to install an extension for something that is already in VSCode you might read [this](https://www.roboleary.net/vscode/2020/08/05/dont-need-extensions.html) article (is a bit old but you can still find some useful information there).